francescocapo/270341/README.md

 The minimum value is zero, so the lower the score the better the clusters.
       ![davis bouldin](https://github.com/francescocapo/270341/blob/main/images/davis%20bouldin.png)

-The results can be a little misleading, for example the birch algorithm has the highest Silhouette score and the lowest Davies-Bouldin score but it has a low Calinski and Harabasz score.
+The results can be a little misleading, for example the birch algorithm has the highest Silhouette score and the lowest Davies-Bouldin score, but it has a low Calinski and Harabasz score.
-Looking at the plot though we saw that the clusters aren’t homogeneous since the last one contains only one customer implying that this method isn’t the best choice.
+Looking at the plot though we saw that the clusters aren’t homogeneous, since the last one contains only one customer.
+This implies that this method isn’t the best choice for us.
-Over all, we deduce that the best algorithm is k means and the worst is gaussian mixture model, as we already deduced by the visual representations of the clusters.
+Over all, we deduce that the best algorithm is kmeans and the worst is gaussian mixture model, as we already deduced by the visual representations of the clusters.
 The reason why it isn’t a good method for our dataset is probably because we have a big dataset with well-defined data, and low noise, so the kmeans method works better even if it's simpler.
 Moreover, The GMM method is less sensitive to outliers.

-After the detailed analysis we concluded that the best model is the k means algorithm, therefore the segments obtained are the following four:
+After the detailed analysis we concluded that the best model is the kmeans algorithm, therefore the segments obtained are the following four:
 - inactive customers
 - active customers
 - new customers